morazow/blog.morazow.com/_posts/2024-02-11-finding-semicolons.md

     return -1;
 }
 ```
-> Linear scan to find the semicolon.
+> Linear scan to find the semicolon position in byte array

 Apparently, simple task of finding a byte character in a given string could be heavily optimized.